yochaigal/cairn/resources/adventure-conversions/fever-swamp.md

 #### Ghost Olm
 12 HP, 3 Armor, 16 STR
-- RAW, or with no stats at all.

 #### Giant Leech
 5 HP, 1 Armor, 12 STR, 12 WIL, Bite (d4)